mrkkrp/ghc-syntax-highlighter/README.md

 ```

 `Nothing` is rarely returned if ever, because it looks like the lexer is
-capable of interpreting almost any text as some stream of GHC tokens.
+capable of interpreting almost any text as a stream of GHC tokens.

 ## How to use it in your blog